slackapi/node-slack-sdk/docs/_pages/getting_started.md

 The first step is to [register a new app](https://api.slack.com/apps/new) with Slack at the API website.
 You have the option to build a user-token app or a workspace app.
 Give your app a fun name and choose a Development Slack Workspace.
 We recommend using a workspace where you aren't going to disrupt real work getting done -- you can create a new workspace for free.

 > ⚠️ For this guide, we'll assume you're building a [workspace app](https://api.slack.com/workspace-apps-preview).
-Workspace apps support Slack's latest-and-greatest platform features and will be required for distributed apps in the (near) future.
+Workspace apps support Slack's latest and greatest platform features.
 However, most steps are the same for user-token apps.

 After you create an app, you'll be greeted with some basic information.
 In this guide we'll be making a request to the Web API to post a message to a channel.
 Aside from posting messages, the Web API allows your app to call [methods](https://api.slack.com/methods) that can be used for everything from creating a channel to searching messages.
 Let's configure our new app with proper permissions.